 Simply put, tobacco kills.
 It is the leading cause of preventable death in Oregon.
 And at Upstream we are working hard to end these needless deaths.
 Since almost all smokers start when they are just kids, much of our work focuses on preventing youth from picking up this deadly habit.

 Transportation and Land Use is a fancy way of saying “the places where we live, work, and play and the options we have for moving around those places.”
-It includes everything from whether kids can safely catch a bus to school to whether city zoning codes allow worksites to be located near neighborhoods.
+It includes everything from making sure that kids can safely catch a bus to school to whether or not city zoning codes allow worksites to be located near neighborhoods.